Podcast focuses on business start-up advice

 But if that’s you how do you go about making it happen?
 John Baird, of Scotland Debt Solutions explains the basics around your rights and how to make a flexible working application.

 Traditional employment is typically associated with strict working hours, fixed shifts and a lack of flexibility around working style.
-Legally speaking, an employee can submit a flexible working request, not just if you’re a carer or parent.
+Legally speaking, any employee can submit a flexible working request, not just if you’re a carer or parent.
 Flexible working can vary to include an adjustment in working hours, working days and the designated location from which you carry out your work.
-There are guidelines you must meet to be eligible for flexible working and there is a set way in which your employer should deal with the request, including consideration of the ACAS (Advisory, Conciliation and Arbitration Service) code of practice.

 There are several forms of flexible working which could open the doors to a more reasonable way of working when having other commitments in life, such as health and caring for children or dependents.